huangshiyu13/hcv/README.md

 gen_triangle
 ==========
-This repository intends to devolop a
+This repository intends to devolop a  computer graph library for C++.